High-volume low-speed fan: History

 In the late 1990s, William Fairbank, a professor at the University of California at Riverside, and Walter K. Boyd, founder of MacroAir Technologies, invented and patented a new type of circulator fan, first called a High-Volume, Large-Diameter (HVLD) fan.
 This type of fan was originally developed for agricultural applications, so early research focused on the benefits of HVLS fans on dairy production.

-How HVLS fans work
+Operation

-HVLS fans work on the principle that cool moving air breaks up the moisture-saturated boundary layer surrounding the body and accelerates evaporation to produce a cooling effect.
+HVLS fans work on a principle of utilizing a significant increase in blade surface area, instead of speed/velocity, as a means of moving a large volume of air at low speeds.
+Taking greater advantage of a standard air moving principle where air movement breaks up the moisture-saturated boundary layer surrounding the body and accelerates evaporation to produce a cooling effect.
 Ceiling fans produce a column of air as they turn.
 This column of air moves down and out along the floor.
 Called a horizontal floor jet, this deep wall of horizontal moving air is relative to the diameter of a fan, and to a lesser degree, the speed of a fan.
 Once the floor jet reaches its potential, it migrates outward until it meets a side wall or other vertical surface.